-- A thesis topic proposal which includes a research question, a description of how your background (study abroad experience, coursework and research methods) prepares you for this particular research, and a list of potential thesis advisors (not to exceed 3 pages).
+- A thesis topic proposal which includes a research question, a description of how your background (study abroad experience, coursework and research methods) prepares you for this particular research, and a letter of support from your thesis advisor.

 - Applicants must also submit a transcript including a calculation of their major and overall GPA.

 Galya Ruffer, the Director of International Studies and the director of honors, is available to meet with students as they work to develop their proposals.
 Students should also seek advice from other faculty at Northwestern.
 All applicants must schedule an interview with the Honors Director in the early part of February. *Please note, for the 2014-2015 academic year, Professor Galya Ruffer is on leave.
 Professor Ian Hurd is the interim director for International Studies and the Honors Program.
 If you have questions about applying for the 2015-2016 Honors Program, please contact Professor Ian Hurd at email@example.com.

 The deadline to apply for the Honors Program is: